dessalines/essays/recipes/coffee.md

 [Source](https://www.youtube.com/watch?v=M4bqjmdCwRY)

-- Equal grams of chocalate bar, and oat milk.
+- Equal grams of chocolate bar, and oat milk.
 - Heat in microwave for 30 seconds.
 - Mix it using a blender (try fork first).
 - Put it in a plastic squeeze bottle.